Kristina01111000/lavendersite/README.md

 - check to see why there are 70 products on the list but only 67 show up on the site
-- meeting on friday at 3:30, waiting on a confirmation
+- meeting on friday at 3:30
-- put time in cell phone

 before meeting tomorrow:
-- finish connecting the plant links to the bundle page
 - see if bundles can be made the way she wants (maybe not)
 - make a new form for people applying to work there before the call tomorrow